Note: This feature will be deprecated by the end of 2023 and will be fully replaced by the Roles & Permissions feature.

 Fill in the blank questions require a learner to enter a word that is missing in a statement.

+To create a fill in the blank question, select Fill in the Blank in the Question Type menu.
+Enter the statement in the Question Title.
+You can use underscores (_) to show where the missing word(s) is.
 Enter the correct answer in the field at the bottom and separate correct answers with commas (,).
 Answers are not case-sensitive.

 Short answers are questions where you pose a question to your learners and they have to type a response.

 Short Answers are the only type of question that are not automatically marked by SkyPrep.
 Unique to this question format, you can allow learners to upload files as part of their answer.

 The Random Question Bank is used to place in a specific number of randomly chosen questions from multiple different categories.

 To create a question for the Question Bank, click on Random Question Bank, then on Create Question for Question Bank.

 You'll need to create a new category (or choose an existing one) before creating the question.
 Categories are used to customize the questions that appear.
 For example, you can insert 3/5 questions from Category A, and 5/8 questions from Category B.

 After selecting the category, click Create Question and create it as normal.

 Do this for all the categories and questions you want, then go back to Assessment Questions.
 Use the dropdown menu to select Add Random Questions, then choose the category you want to add.
 By adding a category, one question from that category will be randomly chosen and added to the assessment each time it is taken.